 Has everybody got their biology books ready?
 No?
 No worries, we’ll keep this one simple.

 Our tree-planting work in Ghana uses the Syntropical Farming and Reforestation strategy as outlined by Ernst Götsch.
 If you really want to learn about Syntropic Farming in more detail, then feel free to follow this link.
+(Syntropic farming is also closely related to forest farming or agroforestry.)

 And, if you don’t have time today, then think of this farming technique as a modern, highly advanced reforestation plan.
 It’s a multidisciplinary process which focuses on reforestation in the same way that Mother Nature would: We basically build a farm into a forest.